moklia/moklia.github.io/_posts/2021-7-17-pea-and-fruitful-next-wk.md

 I had about 150gram harvest (before shelling)at the beginning of the week, followed by 717gram harvest.
 So basically, only 1/2 of the harvest is edible.
 Looking forward to another massive harvest next week.
 ![WechatIMG24](https://user-images.githubusercontent.com/79727789/126045564-1560055b-86c8-45d9-b9d8-b4fcd8f37c54.jpeg)

+I do grocery planning on Saturdays, and elated to announce I don't need to buy much for next week as I will be having home grown lettuce (already in fridge), cucumber, peax potato ready to eat for next week!